 Battery Charging Warning Light

 The battery charging warning light indicates that there is an issue with the charging of the battery.
 The most common reason for this warning light is the breakage of the alternator belt.
 Some other reasons are corrosion of the battery terminal, a loose battery cable, or a faulty alternator.
 You must get your vehicle’s battery checked as soon as the battery charging warning light shows up.
 Since a car entirely depends on the battery, it is important to make it your priority.

 Tyre Pressure Warning Light

-The tyre pressure warning light turns on as soon as the tyre pressure is too low.
-Low tyre pressure can create an unsafe driving condition for the vehicle.
+The tire pressure warning light turns on as soon as the tire pressure is too low.
+Low tire pressure can create unsafe driving conditions for the vehicle.
 Driving in such conditions can be extremely dangerous.
 Low pressure can result because of a leak.
-Over-inflation is also another reason for the warning light.
+Overinflation is also another reason for the warning light.
 Whenever this warning light comes in, check your tire with a tire pressure gauge.

 An engine warning light indicates that some part of the system is not working properly.
 There can be a fault in the Emissions System.
-Another reason can be an incorrect installation of mass airflows sensor.
+Another reason can be an incorrect installation of a mass airflow sensor.
 A mass airflow sensor is important for the efficient running of the engine.
 If it’s not installed properly, it can create problems by allowing harmful particles to enter the air passage of the engine.
-When the check engine warning light comes on, try tightening your gas cap, reduce the speed, and check gauges for oil pressure or overheating.
-If nothing works, then it’s best to take the vehicle to a servicing centre.
+When the check engine warning light comes on, try tightening your gas cap, reducing the speed, and checking gauges for oil pressure or overheating.
+If nothing works, then it’s best to take the vehicle to a servicing center.